 Section 15.8 All time limits set forth in this Article may be extended by mutual consent, but if not so extended, they must be strictly observed.
 If the Union fails to follow specified grievance filing time constraints, the Union and/or grievant forfeits grievance rights.
 If the City fails to respond within specified time constraints, the lack of response shall be considered a denial of the grievance at that particular step.

 ARTICLE 16 - PERFORMANCE EVALUATION

-Section 16.1 The Employer's performance evaluation system as applied to Bargaining Unit Employees will be fair, equitable, objective and job related.
-There shall be two (2) semi-annual reviews and planning sessions for each Employee completed in accordance with Personnel Policies and Procedures Section 703.
+Section 16.1 The Employer's performance evaluation system as applied to Bargaining Unit Employees will be fair, equitable, objective, job related and be conducted in accordance with Personnel Policies and Procedures Section 703.